oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/base-kubernetes/kubernetes-base-labs.md

 kubernetes-dashboard-bfdf5fc85-djnvb   1/1     Running   0          43m
 ```

-### Accessing the Kubernetes dashboard
+### Step 3b: Accessing the Kubernetes dashboard

 First we're going to need create a user to access the dashboard.
 This involves creating the user, then giving it the kubernetes-dashbaord role that helm created for us when it installed the dashbaord chart.

-  8. Go to the helidon-kubernetes project folder, then the base-kubernetes directory
+  1. Go to the helidon-kubernetes project folder, then the base-kubernetes directory

   -  `cd  $HOME/helidon-kubernetes/base-kubernetes`

-  9. Create the user and role
+  2. Create the user and role

   -  `kubectl apply -f dashboard-user.yaml`